 The Netherlands is thus an ideal destination for foreign & entrepreneurs of tech startups.

 The Netherlands is a relatively affordable country by western European standards.
 However, the cost of living in the Netherlands varies from city to city.
 Amsterdam and some other major Dutch cities are the most expensive places to live in.
 It is estimated that the monthly costs of a single person minus rent can reach €900.
 Meanwhile, monthly costs for a family of four may surpass €3,000 without including rent.

 Here’s how you can expect to allocate your living costs in the Netherlands:

 Renting is easily one of the most convenient solutions to housing.
 Rental homes that are owned by social housing associations make up 32% of the Dutch housing stock.
-However, in 2020, it was reported that landlords increased rent by an average of 2.9%, which was one of the biggest rent increases in the last six years.
+However, in 2020, it was reported that landlords increased rent by an average of 3%, which was the biggest rent increase since 2015.
 Major cities such as Amsterdam, Rotterdam, and The Hague saw the highest rent increase.
 Nonetheless, the Netherlands remains an affordable option for many expats.